AmirDocs/devops-learning/linux/notes/README.md

 ### Linux CLI shortcuts:
 Entering `history` on command, will show you your a list of previously executed commands, each command is numbered to allow you to easily re-execute them with `!` (`!244` runs command 244).
 Another shortcut is*Ctrl r* on you're keyboard.
 Continuously pressing *Ctrl r* will reverse search commands. *Ctrl j* will insert the command wihout executing.

+## SCRIPTING WITH BASH
+**Bash** is a command-line tool that interacts with your computer.
+A **bash script** is a file containing a series of commands you want the computer to execute automatically.
+Bash enables you to automate tasks, manage systems and boost efficency.

+1) FIrst line of every file starts with a Shebang line: `#!/bin/bash` in `vim examplescript.sh` tells the computer to use bash to run the script.
+Then enter your script.
+2) Run your script: Make it executable by entering `chmod +x examplescript.sh` on the main terminal and run it with `./examplescript.sh`, as shown in the **Enviromental variables** section.

+#### Writing a script:

+#### Shebang `#!` and Comments:
+**Shebang** The shebang provides flexibility by allowing you to specifiy different intepreters or different types of scripts.
+In `vim` *insert mode*, you can use `#!/usr/bin/python3` for a python script.
+For ruby scripts, you can use `#!/usr/bin/ruby` instead.
+Then give executable permissions.

+- **Single line comment `#`:** Use `#` to start a comment in insert mode.
+- **Multiline comment`:'comment'`:** start the line with `: 'anything between this will be regarded as a comment'`

+Tip: Place scripts in `$PATH` enviroment variable to run them from anywhere.